livia-ai/livia-ai.github.io/src/routes/blog/2022-04-machines-reading-metadata.md

   [representation or feature learning](https://en.wikipedia.org/wiki/Feature_learning)).

 The bad news: we need __a lot__ of examples to train the AI.
 We expect that we'll need at least 10.000 examples as the absolute minimum.
 And that's a much bigger training set than we could ever assemble by hand.

-## Understanding our Partner Collections

-The first step in our journey is therefore to get a better understanding of our partner collections.
-What's actually inside them?
-What information have curators added to the items?
-And can we leverage all this existing knowledge - and their hard work - to pick those examples for us?

-[...TODO...]

 <iframe
   src="/embeds/blog/2022-04/embeddings-example.html"